 - UNH Online has determined that its curriculum does not meet the state educational requirements for licensure or certification.

 - UNH Online has not made a determination that its curriculum meets the state educational requirements for licensure or certification.

 If you have any questions about program authorization, please contact UNH Online.

 The online PMHNP Certificate is designed to meet the eligibility requirements for the American Nurses Credentialing Center (ANCC) Psychiatric Mental Health Nurse Practitioner Certification Examination.

 Before submitting an application, each prospective student needs to determine whether this program meets the educational requirements for licensure or certification in his or her state.
 Requirements vary from state to state specific to clinical placements, faculty state licenses, prior program curriculum approval and other administrative policies.
 Please locate your state in the categories below.

 UNH ONline has determined that its curriculum meets the educational requirements for licensure or certification in the following states○:

-Alaska, Arkansas, Connecticut, District of Columbia, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, New Hampshire, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Pennsylvania, Rhode Island, South Carolina, South Dakota, Vermont, Virginia, West Virginia, Wisconsin
+Alaska, Arkansas, Connecticut, District of Columbia, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Pennsylvania, Rhode Island, South Carolina, South Dakota, Vermont, Virginia, Washington, West Virginia, Wisconsin

 ○Since state requirements are subject to change, prospective students are strongly urged to contact their state to confirm requirements as a potential licensee.